m-clark/easy-bayes/README.md

 Workshop to introduce participants to rstanarm and brms.
+Basic modeling syntax is provided, as well as diagnostic checking, model comparison, and how to get more from the models.